AninditaBasu/ledger/index.md

 ---
 </pre>

-Customisation work by the following order of priority: Preset < Site config < Page frontmatter.
+Customisation work by the following order of priority: Preset &lt; Site config &lt; Page frontmatter.

 This means that the variables in the page frontmatter have the highest priority, followed by the values you specify through your `_config.yml` file.
 The default (and lowest priority) is the values specified in the two presets, which are `palmleaf` and `night-ink`.